rabbit-ear/rabbit-ear-app/readme.md

 could be better / save for later:

+- [ ] copy/paste in the app menu doesn't make UI sense
 - [ ] axioms 4-7 could be coded better
 - [ ] snap to SQRT2 points